-Thales Deutschland – Transportation Systems Division contracted MES to boost model-based system development of rail signalling and safety equipment
+Thales Deutschland – Transportation Systems Division contracted MES to boost model-based system development of rail signaling and safety equipment

-Thales is one of the world’s leading suppliers of cutting-edge railway signalling solutions for mainline and urban rail, which guarantee the safe, reliable, convenient and efficient transport of passengers and freight.
-The Thales Deutschland – Transportation Systems Division includes the development centre for innovative solutions for railway signalling and safety systems.
+Thales is one of the world’s leading suppliers of cutting-edge railway signaling solutions for mainline and urban rail, which guarantee the safe, reliable, convenient, and efficient transport of passengers and freight.
+The Thales Deutschland – Transportation Systems Division includes the development center for innovative solutions for railway signaling and safety systems.